 - Any recognised qualification under the EHO (Qualifications) Regulations 1993 or a recognised overseas equivalent.

-- Ideally you will have two years post graduate experience in the field of Environmental Health (Less time can be considered on a case by case basis).
+- Ideally you will have two years post graduate experience in the field of Environmental Health.

 - A working knowledge of Environmental Health and resource management related legislation is required.